How to Integrate Facebook Ads into BigQuery: Top 3 Methods

 - Type of solution: Fully managed, automated, and no-code

-- Mechanism: Connect your Facebook Ads account to Windsor.ai, and it will automatically transfer your data to BigQuery, supporting auto-refreshes and schema mapping.
+- Mechanism: Connect your Facebook Ads account to Windsor.ai, and it will automatically transfer your data to BigQuery, supporting auto-refreshes, schema mapping, and incremental updates.
 No manual steps or coding involved

-- Best suited for: Marketing teams, analysts, and data engineers who need a quick and reliable setup that scales easily and doesn’t need constant maintenance
+- Best suited for: Marketing teams, analysts, and data engineers who need a quick and reliable setup that scales easily and doesn’t require constant maintenance

 - Limitations: Product subscription required